rylev/DMG-01/book/src/appendix/bit_manipulation.md

 # Bit and Byte Manipulation

 In this guide, we'll be discussing bit and byte manipulation through different bit-wise operators.
-If you're a little rusty on bits, bytes, binary and hexidecimal, check out our [guide on number notation](./number_notations.md) and our [guide on numbers](./numbers.md)
+If you're a little rusty on bits, bytes, binary and hexadecimal, check out our [guide on number notation](./number_notations.md) and our [guide on numbers](./numbers.md)

 CPUs normally do very simple operations on their registers.
 Most of these operations should be familiar to everyone, but some involve manipulating the bits of a byte in some structured way.
 Let's take a look.